krios2146/obsidian-theme-github/README.md

 Make sure that your Base color scheme is **dark**

+## Supported plugins
+Most plugins should work well with a GitHub theme if their not, let me know in [issues](https://github.com/krios2146/obsidian-github/issues).

+List of specially styled plugins is shown below:

+ - Kanban cards was been styled like a GitHub Projects cards

 ## Contributing
 Feel free to open [issue](https://github.com/krios2146/obsidian-github/issues) on GitHub if you find some issue/bug with theme or you want me to add some plugin support.